CityChainFoundation/city-chain/README.md

 * [Wiki Page](https://stratisplatform.atlassian.net/wiki/spaces/WIKI/overview)

 There is a lot to do and we welcome contributers developers and testers who want to get some Blockchain experience.

+Specification and API reference for source code is published to [https://citychainfoundation.github.io/city-chain/](https://citychainfoundation.github.io/city-chain/).

 Testing
 -------